-Equalization measures, vertical: Payments from the Confederation to the cantons in order to ensure a balanced distribution of the financial burden of CTR III between the Confederation and the cantons.
+Equalization measures, vertical: Payments from the Confederation to the cantons in order to ensure a balanced distribution of the financial burden of the CTR III between the Confederation and the cantons.
 Tax policy measures are implemented largely in the cantons and their communes, where they lead to greater reductions in receipts than is the case for the Confederation.
 By contrast, the Confederation benefits from the preservation of tax competitiveness, as it can secure direct federal tax receipts.

-EU Code of Conduct: The Code of Conduct for Business Taxation was adopted by the Council of EU Economics and Finance Ministers (ECOFIN) on 1 December 1997.
-The Code of Conduct (CoC) is not a legally binding instrument, but it represents a political commitment on the part of EU member states.
-Member states have undertaken to rescind any existing tax measures that could be classed as harmful tax competition and to pass no further measures of this kind in the future.
+EU Code of Conduct: The Code of Conduct for Business Taxation (CoC) was adopted by the Council of EU Economics and Finance Ministers (ECOFIN) on 1 December 1997.
+The Code of Conduct is not a legally binding instrument.
+It obliges EU member states at a political level to rescind any existing tax measures that could be classed as harmful tax competition and to pass no further measures of this kind in the future.

 Federal profit tax: The federal profit tax applies to all legal entities headquartered or effectively managed in Switzerland.
-This affects in particular corporations, i.e. companies limited by shares (Aktiengesellschaften), partnerships limited by shares (Kommanditaktiengesellschaften), limited liability companies (GmbHs), and cooperatives, as well as associations, foundations and other legal entities.
+This affects in particular corporations, i.e. companies limited by shares (Aktiengesellschaften), partnerships limited by shares (Kommanditaktiengesellschaften), limited liability companies (GmbHs) and cooperatives, as well as associations, foundations and other legal entities.